How to read the parameters on your contact lens prescription

 - Not every contact lens brand suit each patient's needs

-The difference between contact lens and spectacle prescription
+What is the difference between contact lens prescriptions and spectacle prescriptions?

-The oxygen permeability is given with the value “Dk/t”.
-The longer the lenses remain on the eyes, the more oxygen permeable they should be.
-If the value is too low, redness, or itching and burning may occur in sensitive eyes.
+The oxygen permeability is indicated by „Dk/t“.
+The longer you want to wear your lenses, the more oxygen permeable they should be.
+If the value is too low, sensitive eyes may experience redness, itching and burning.

 |Contact lens Parameters||Unit of measurement||Abbreviation||More information|